b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - Performance gains from parallelism are best on streams over data structures:
     - That can be accurately and cheaply split into subranges of any desired sizes.
     - That provide good-to-excellent *locality of reference* when processed sequentially.
-- Override the `spliterator` method of custom data collections to get decent parallel performance.
+- Override the `spliterator` method of custom container types to get decent parallel performance.
 - Inappropriately parallelizing a stream can lead to:
     - Poor performance, including liveness failures.
     - Safety failures: Incorrect results and unpredictable behavior.